explodecomputer/epiFit/README.md

     make

-This will create an execultable called `epiFit`.
+This will create an executable called `epiFit`.

 ## How to run